 I try and get up there every Saturday morning to clear my head and move my feet on the trails, and never tire of that end of the hill.
 At the other end, where the Castle sits, there’s a lot more than fresh air on offer.
 There are guided tours, restaurants, a café, Castle museum, puppet museum, a Watchtower you can climb to the highest point in the city, art shows, dances, live music, movies under the stars, festival days and more – enough to reward multiple trips up the hill through the year.
 All of these activities and events can be found on the Castle website, while on TSN you can see “25 things to know about Ljubljana Castle” here, and “Ten Ways to Enjoy Ljubljana Castle” here.

-Most public galleries and museums are closed on Mondays, although not the National Museum, and - as noted at the start
+Most public galleries and museums are closed on Mondays, although not the National Museum.

 Plečnik's desk.
 Photo: JL Flanner